kataras/iris/README.md

  - HTTP to HTTPS non WWW
  - Non WWW to WWW
  - WWW to non WWW
-- View system supporting more than six template engines, you can still use anything you like
 - Highly scalable rich render (Markdown, JSON, JSONP, XML...)
 - Easy to read JSON, XML and Form data from request, able to change each of the default decoders
 - Websocket-only API similar to socket.io